Talwiinder

-Talwinder Singh Sidhu (born 23 November 1997), popularly known by his stage name Talwiinder is an Indian singer, songwriter and music producer known for Punjabi music.
+Talwinder Singh Sidhu (born 23 November 1997), known mononymously as Talwiinder, is an Indian singer, songwriter, and music producer known for Punjabi music.
 His music often incorporates a blend of electronic sounds, hip-hop, and alternative pop, with experimental elements of trap, lo-fi, boom bap, drill, and synth-pop.

 His upbringing in Punjab and San Francisco influenced his music, leading to a fusion of Punjabi and Western sounds.
 Talwiinder maintains anonymity by using face paint, which he states allows him to keep his private life separate from his public career and live a more normal life.

 Early life

-Talwinder Singh Sidhu was born on 23 November 1997, to a Punjabi Jat sikh family in Tarn Taran, Amritsar, Punjab, India.
-He began singing at age four.
+Talwinder Singh Sidhu was born on 23 November 1997 in Tarn Taran Sahib, Punjab, to a Punjabi Jat Sikh family He began singing at age one.

 At 14, he relocated to the San Francisco Bay Area, where he continued his education and pursued his musical passion.